StephenWattam/LWAC/doc/user/server_config.md

 ------
 These settings govern the network properties of the server, as used for data transfer to and from clients.

- * `interfaces[]{}` --- A list of interfaces to listen on.
-Each interface should be a hash containing an ip and a port:
+ * `interface` --- The hostname or IP address of an interface on which to listen
-    * `interfaces[]/interface` --- The hostname or IP address of an interface on which to listen
+ * `port` --- The port on which to listen for this interface
-    * `interfaces[]/port` --- The port on which to listen for this interface
+ * `serialiser` --- The serialisation system used for communications with the client.  `:marshal`, `:yaml` and `:json` are supported.  `:marshal` is by far the fastest of these and is strongly recommended.
+This must match the client's configuration.

 Logging